-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-- \boxtimes High school diploma is required and GED is accepted - □ High school diploma is required and GED is not accepted - \Box High school diploma or equivalent is not required
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?
 C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+Does your institution require or recommend a general college-preparatory program for degree-seeking students? ☑ Require

-- ⊠ Require

-- \Box Recommend

-- □ Neither require nor recommend

-- C5.
+C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

 Units Required Units Recommended

 Total academic units 20

 English 4

-Mathematics 3
+Mathematics 4

-Science 3
+Science 4

-Of these, units that must be lab 3
+Of these, units that must be lab 2

-Foreign language 2-3
+Foreign language 4

-Social studies 3
+Social studies 4

 History

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)